christian-confalonieri/Graph-Ranker-in-C/README.md

 - Consider each graph from the beginning of the program to the TopK command labeled with an integer index corresponding to the number of graphs read before it (starting from 0);
 - TopK prompts the program to print the integer indexes of the k graphs having the k smallest values of the following metric:
-    - Sum of the shortest paths between node 0 and all other nodes in the graph;
+    - sum of the shortest paths between node 0 and all other nodes in the graph;
-- If there are multiple graphs with the same value of the metric, it gives precedence to the first ones;
+- if there are multiple graphs with the same value of the metric, it gives precedence to the first ones;
-- The k integer indexes are printed, on a single line, separated by a space, in any order
+- the k integer indexes are printed, on a single line, separated by a space, in any order.

 <h2>Copyright and license</h2>